top of page

 Provide customers with a locked in price, for outputs and inputs, up to three years in future.
 In turn, providing knowledge and security.

-In an industry that knows great struggle, earning trust and respect can be difficult, and this proved a challenge for XLD.
+In an industry that is over 200 yrs old, earning trust and respect can be difficult, and this proved a challenge for XLD.
 On top of being a new business, they were also introducing a new concept.
-The idea of locking in contracts three years in future was uncommon to most Tasmanian farmers.
-This meant proving it was a positive step towards risk management, rather than a negative took some time.
+The idea of locking in contracts three years in the future was uncommon to most Tasmanian farmers.
+This meant proving it was a positive step towards risk management, took some time.

 XLD have quietly made a name for themselves, building valuable relationships with farmers and modestly expanding to support growth in the industry.